-There is a lot of talk about connected cars.
-We will go into detail about how and why insurance companies can benefit from utilizing this type of information.
+We will go into detail about how and why insurance companies can benefit from utilizing connected car information.

-This information provides opportunities insurance companies cannot afford to miss in this hyper digitalized and super personalized age.
+More real-time data provides opportunities insurance companies cannot afford to miss in this hyper digitalized and personalized age.
 They surpass the obvious usage-based insurance use cases and open new horizons.

 How is connected car data different from other telematics data sources?

-The choice of the best data source really depends on the business goals of the insurance company looking for the information.
-There are 3 basic sources: a black box, smartphone based telematics and the car itself.
+The choice of the best data source really depends on the business goals of the insurance company.
+There are 3 basic sources: a black box, smartphone-based telematics and the car itself.

 Black box devices such as dongles and beacons can be connected to a car’s diagnostic port and gather information from the vehicles.
 Even though these devices provide reliable data that is useful to the insurance companies, there are certain logistics and support challenges connected to using them as a reliable source of information.

-At the implementation stage, they are very expensive to implement.
-Even if we ignore the cost of the device, they require a SIM card to send the data, a visit to a service centre where the physical device will be placed into the car.
+At the implementation stage, they can be expensive to implement.
+Even if we ignore the cost of the device, they require a SIM card to send the data, a visit to a service center where the physical device will be placed into the car.
 Ongoing maintenance of all issues that arise with operators and regular replacement of devices after their batteries die, which requires another visit to the repair shop.

 There are different gamification and engagement tactics that can be employed in order to increase the reliability of smartphone data.
 Smartphones are useful as they are always close to the data source (the person being insured) and can help gather more useful information than just the car movement.
 A person’s whole life and lifestyle can be decoded based on movement patterns.

-Connected cars are providing vehicles from the car directly.
-While smartphone data needs to be cleaned from the noise and there are various processes the information goes through before determining that it is correct, connected car data is available off the bat.
-It can be enriched and contextualized using information smartphone data is enriched with, but there is no need to add this additional context.
+While smartphone data needs to be cleaned from the noise, connected car data is available off the bat.
+It can be enriched and contextualized using information smartphone data, but in most cases, there is no need to add this additional context.
 One aspect connected car data misses is the ability to communicate to the end customer and monetize.

-It depends on the business goals and uses cases that are the best fit for each specific case.
+The data source you’ll use in your company depends on your business goals and uses cases that fit in with those goals.
 Amodo can provide information coming directly from the connected car through an API.
-We can also provide an app or SDK that would help you get the full picture of the customer and engage them to get the most value.
+We can also provide an app or SDK that would help you get insights into customer behavior.